-Breathing is hard when you have chronic obstructive pulmonary disease (COPD).
+Breathing is hard when you have lung problems like chronic obstructive pulmonary disease (COPD) or interstitial lung disease.
 You may take quick, short breaths.
 Breathing this way makes it harder to get air into your lungs.
-Learning new ways to control your breathing may help.
+Learning new ways to slow down and control your breathing may help.
 You may feel better and be able to do more because you can breathe better.

-You can try three basic ways to control your breathing.
-They are pursed-lip breathing, diaphragmatic breathing, and breathing while bending.
+You can try two ways to control your breathing.
+They are pursed-lip breathing and diaphragmatic breathing.

 Use these methods when you are more short of breath than normal.
-Practise them often so you can do them well.
+Practice them often so you can use them correctly when you need to.

 Go to https://www.healthwise.net/patientEd

-Enter Y476 in the search box to learn more about "Breathing Techniques for COPD: Care Instructions".
+Enter Y476 in the search box to learn more about "Breathing Exercises for Lung Problems: Care Instructions".

 Author: Healthwise Staff